louiseds/louiseds.github.io/about.md

 ### Videos

+* 2017 : Realization of _Centre_, a short film about and with the members of the CATTP Centre Carpeaux, Hospital Maison Blanche, Paris.
 * 2013 : Realization of _Fall through_, a sequence shot short film, EnsAD, Paris.
 * 2012 : Props and decorator assistant on the film shoot of _Aussi Loin_ by **Franziska M. Hoenisch**, Paris.